 Focus on the experience, not the technology

-As in many technological developments, internet was about the technological possibilities at the beginning.
+As in many technological developments, the internet was about the technological possibilities at the beginning.
 The same was later true of mobile, and I see the same thing happening with the Internet of Things (IoT).
 Really great ideas are being generated in the technology playground but too little attention is paid to how people ultimately will use them.
 It is often a solution in search of a problem, without a real proof of concept that demonstrates the value to the end user.
-An application that tweets whether a banana can be turned into a game console from a technological aspect is amazingly fascinating but is completely without foundation in the real world.
+An application that tweets whether a banana can be turned into a game console from a technological aspect is amazingly fascinating but is complete without foundation in the real world.

 Design with intent